You have no alerts.

 I thought to myself, Holy crap!
 Are you a doctor or a mind reader?

 Seeing the look in my eyes, he seemed to understand.
-Bai Shenxian produced a quilt from somewhere and draped it over me.
+Bai Shenxian brought over a quilt from who knows where and draped it over me.
 “Try to keep your mind at ease,” he said.
 “Don’t leave yet.
 You’re exhausted, so just rest here.
 Stay until evening; we’ll wake you when it’s time for dinner.”

-With a look that brooked no argument, Bai Shenxian signaled for me to take off my jacket and settle into the bed.
-Then he turned his attention to He Yu, pointing at a table on the other side of the room.
+With a look that commanded me to take off my jacket and lie back down, Bai Shenxian then turned his attention to He Yu, pointing at a table on the other side of the room.
 “You.
-Go sit on that stool and wait for me.”
+Go sit on that stool over there and wait for me.”

 As Bai Shenxian prepared to stand up, I tugged on the hem of his white lab coat.
 I glanced toward Lu Ayao in the next bed and asked with my eyes, Is he okay?